ghc-proposals/ghc-proposals/proposals/0741-scoped-values.rst

   >>> runEff $ runTime defaultTime monotonicTime
   653934.057901417

-Of course, it is possible to "cheat" and export a parameter constructor to get unrestricted IO capabilities.
+Of course, it is possible to "cheat" and export a key constructor to get unrestricted IO capabilities.
 However:

 * An effect will still show up in the signatures, since